The Normandy American Cemetery

 The site is maintained by the American Battle Monuments Commission who also manage La Pointe du Hoc and access to both sites is free.
 There is plenty of parking.
 There are also free guided tours in both French and English (check www.abmc.gov for times) and the Visitor Centre has bilingual information.
 I got chatting to an English guide called Anthony who was really helpful and knowledgeable.

-You can download an information leaflet about the cemetery which includes a map of the key places to visit.
+You can download a Normandy American Cemetery information leaflet which includes a map of the key places to visit.

 The Visitor Centre

 Alternatively, you can pick up a leaflet in the visitor centre which is located just next to the car park.
 It’s recommended that you go here first to put everything in context.
 However, I decided to leave the visitor centre until last.
 Most of the exhibits are on the lower ground floor including the theatre which shows an emotional film called ‘Letters’ in English with French subtitles every half hour.